 For example, Jimmy Fallon did a segment on how to pronounce “LaCroix” on his talk show.
 Spoiler: It’s pronounced “La Croy.”
 Even The New York Times devoted a letter of recommendation to LaCroix in 2015.
 Plus, dressing up as your favorite LaCroix flavor is now a popular Halloween costume.

 Sales keep climbing

 Sales of LaCroix continue to increase as the brand builds a larger following.
-For instance, in the last year, LaCroix sales have increased 35.1% to $326.1 million compared to $241.4 million for the previous fiscal year, according to the company’s annual report.
+For instance, in 2017, LaCroix sales increased 35.1% to $326.1 million compared to $241.4 million for the previous fiscal year, according to the company’s annual report.

 Consequently, their marketing strategy and increasing sales have been a topic of discussion among financial publications such as Fortune and The Wall Street Journal.
 It’s clear the company knows what works for them and will continue the “if it ain’t broke, don’t fix it” strategy.

 Check out The Cheat Sheet on Facebook!